afunnydev/tinysociety/content/categories/architecture-and-design/_index.md

 ---
-title: Kinzi Plans Blog | Architecture & Design
+title: Tiny House Society Blog | Architecture & Design
 description: >-
   Having a tiny house doesn’t mean compromise when it comes to architecture and design.
-At Kinzi Plans, we understand that fully.
+At Tiny House Society, we understand that fully.
 We’re dedicated to offer you the best architecture and design tips and tricks on the market!
 image: /img/tiny-house-3.jpg
-titre: "Tiny house : Architecture And Design"
+titre: "Architecture And Design | Tiny Doesn’t Mean Ugly"
 draft: false
 noindex: false
 ---